IMP1/godot-resource-manager/README.md

 ## Known Bugs

-  - Duplicate/Delete icons get out of sync with the rows of the resources they're for.
+  - Duplicate/Delete icons get out of sync with the rows of the resources they're for
+  - Resources that inherit from other custom Resources aren't recognised by the plugin

 ## Roadmap